annaawang/beautiful-jekyll/ui-designer.md

 use-site-title: false
 ---

-# UI Designer
+# Visual Designer

 The Daily Texan is shifting its focus to digital!
-We are looking for a talented interface designer who wants to lead the transformation of The Daily Texan's digital brand and online presence.
+We are looking for a talented visual designer who wants to lead the transformation of The Daily Texan's digital brand and online presence.

 **What you can expect**
 - An awesome project: You will lead the complete look and feel of a Digital Style Guide